MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/filters-copilot.md

 If you have filters that are already applied on the report and you want to add other filters on top of that you can do it, by appending the extra filter and referring that to the Copilot.

+copilot-remove-filters-status.png

 ## Clear filters

-Power BI Copilot can help you to remove filters the same way that the current clear capability help you to clear all the filters in a filter card or the slicer.
+Power BI Copilot can help you to remove filters the same way that the current clear capability helps you to clear all the filters in a filter card or slicer.

 ## Interact with multiple filters at the same time